jezzsantos/ServiceStack.Webhooks/README.md

 ## Raising Events

 To raise events from your own services, add the `IWebhooks` dependency to your service, and call: `IWebhooks.Publish<TDto>(string eventName, TDto data)`.
-Simple as that.
+As simple as this:

 ```
 internal class HelloService : Service